danhfe-sketch/EBooks-Converter-Calibre-/README.md

-# Advanced File to eBook Converter 📚
+# EBooks Converter Calibre 📚

 A modern, user-friendly, and powerful desktop application built with Python and **CustomTkinter**.
 This tool leverages the industry-leading **Calibre** conversion engine to seamlessly convert PDFs and other documents into fluid eBook formats (EPUB, MOBI, AZW3, etc.) with zero quality loss.